Sony WF-1000XM4 vs Apple AirPods Pro – which are better?

 The true wireless earbuds market is hotting up.
 The Sony WF-1000XM4 have arrived, packed with useful tech and boasting excellent sound quality.
 It's difficult to look past them as the kings of the current crop.

-Of course, Sony isn't the only game in town when it comes to this category and we know of one rival pair that brings quite a lot to the party too.
+Of course, Sony isn't the only game in town when it comes to this type of product and we know of one rival pair that brings quite a lot to the party too.
 Apple might not have invented the category, but its AirPods brought it into the mainstream.
-And its top-of-the-range earbuds, the AirPods Pro, have a lot going for them.
+And its top of the range earbuds, the AirPods Pro, have a lot going for them.

 So which is the better buy – the Sony WF-1000XM4 or AirPods Pro?
-Let's run down the specs, talk about performance and see which are the best wireless earbuds.
+Let's run down the specifications, talk about performance and see which are the best wireless earbuds.

 Sony WF-1000XM4 vs Apple AirPods Pro: price

 Apple's AirPods Pro cost £249 ($249, AU$399).
-They've been around for over 18 months now, so there are a few deals around.
+They've been around for more than 18 months now, so there are a few deals around.
 Check out our round-up of the best AirPods deals to see if you can bag a bargain.

 **Winner* Apple AirPods Pro